LaurenceJJones/workshop-katacoda/crowdsec-kubernetes-audit/step2/text.md

 The most relevant parts of this file are:
  - Installing the [k8s-audit](https://app.crowdsec.net/hub/author/crowdsecurity/collections/k8s-audit) collection, which contains the log parser and the various detection scenarios.
- - Configure the acquisition to expose a webhook to receive the audit logs.
+ - Configure acquisition to expose a webhook that receives audit logs.
- - Expose the webhook with a service
+ - Expose the webhook with a service.

 The configuration is: